hashicorp/packer/website/source/docs/builders/ucloud-uhost.html.md

 ## Configuration Reference

-The following configuration options available for building UCloud images.
+The following configuration options are available for building UCloud images.
 They are segmented below into two categories: required and optional parameters.

 In addition to the options listed here, a